VirgilSecurity/virgil-crypto-c/docs/module.md

 feature:
     In-project feature name that is implemented.
 This attribute is used for feature-based compilation.
 The feature attribute is optional.

+scope:
+    Defines component visibility within scope.
+This attribute must not be inherited.
+Note, scope attribute can be used for components, that can not be defined in terms of 'declaration' and 'definition'.
+The scope attribute is optional.
+Its default value is "public".
+It can take one of the following values:

+Value: Meaning:
+public: Component is visible for outside world.
+private: Component is visible for outside world via private interface.
+internal: Component is visible only within library or a specific source file.

 name:
     Object name.
 The name attribute is optional.